Being scared about writing your first novel? Been there, done that.

 You are staring at the empty page, there’s an irresistible itch to fill it, and all your ideas are squirming around in your head.

 The only problem is : how do you start?
 How do you write a novel?
 You have doubts about making it through the magical 50.000 words and even then.. what about the title or even the characters and how do I get a plot that’s interesting enough?

 This blog will help you through these doubts and these blocking moments as I also write my way until the finish line and will help you write your novel.

-10 tips for authors that are writing their first novel
+10 tips for writing your first novel